 When Jobs returned to Apple in 1997, he cut company’s all philanthropic programs, saying he wanted to stable company’s profitability.
 But, even Apples enormous success none of the charity programs were reinstated.

 Jobs views on charity were not clear as he rarely talked about it.
 He even refused to discuss philanthropic endeavours with his biographer, Walter Isaacson.
-Jobs donated money for philanthropy causes remained a mystery throughout his life.
+Jobs donated money to philanthropy causes remained a mystery throughout his life.

-After Jobs death, his wife Laurene Powell Jobs publically revealed and talked about Steve Jobs charitable work and philanthropy endeavours.
+After Jobs death, his wife Laurene Powell Jobs, publically revealed and talked about Steve Jobs charitable work and philanthropy endeavours.

 Apple holds rank No. 1 on Fortune’s 2016 list of America’s most admired companies for the ninth year in a row.
 Moreover, it became the first company in the world to hit more than $700 billion in market value in 2015.